How to start an email (+greeting & opening examples)

 • I hope you are doing well.

-The opening line is direct and to the point.
-Starting the email with “I’m reaching out to you because” is direct, and it clarifies the purpose of your email.
+This opening line is direct and to the point.
+Starting the email with “I’m reaching out to you because” quickly clarifies the purpose of your email without wasting time.
 When you state your intent in the opening line, you avoid confusion by telling the recipient the purpose of the mail.

 • I’m reaching out about / to let you know…